IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 .
 A type of activity such as a volcanic eruption.

 .
-A Process Type ( Action Process) such as the registration process used at the Oackland digital hospital during the COVID-19 pandemic.
+A Process Type ( Action Process Type) such as the registration process used at the Oackland digital hospital during the COVID-19 pandemic.

 Whole Life Individual